The-Automation-Warehouse/The-Tesseract/readme.md

 The board has DC jacks and fuses for 5V and 12V input (both required), a battery clip for the RTC, a port with DIP switches for a MAX9814 microphone breakout board, two MOSFET driven fan ports, breakout pins for the SPI touch screen with integrated SD card reader, and breakout pins for a reset button mounted in the front.
 There are also UART pins and analog MIC inputs, but I didn't use them in the final version.<br>
 There are also dupont pins for the data connections to each layer of the cube.<br>
 The most important part is the Teensy 4.1, which is the brains of the cube.
 It runs at 600MHz and has support for DMA which allows the cube to get up to 300fps in some animations.<br>

 <img src="images/Motherboard.png" alt="Motherboard" height="300"/>

 ### Step 9: Putting it all together :star:

 If you have made it this far, congratulations:star2:!
 You are almost done.
-Now you just have to put everything together without breaking anything.<br>
+Now you just have to put everything without breaking it.<br>

 Start by mounting all of the peripherals to the base frame.
 - 2x 5V 40A PSU